MarioPariona117/3D-GS/README.md

 # 3D Gaussian Splatting with Evolutive Primitive Organization
 ## Overview
 This section provides instructions for setting up and performing the evaluation of our model.
-Our work is built on the open-source implementation of 3D-GS by Kerbl et al., which we enhance, by replacing the Clone and Split operations of Adaptive Density Control with differentiable and optimizable operations.
+Our work is built on the open-source implementation of [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) by Kerbl et al., which we enhance, by replacing the Clone and Split operations of Adaptive Density Control with differentiable and optimizable operations.

 The original README for the implementation of 3D-GS can be found in its entirety below.

 ## Instructions
+To setup, train, and evaluate our model on the Google Colab platform, use [this](https://colab.research.google.com/drive/1wMNGiCc51TXZUSn82bZVWvBxbRa8rJNT?usp=sharing) Colab notebook.
+We used the A100 GPU in all our training and evaluation.
+Due to the high memory demand of our model, lower-tier GPUs may experience difficulties during training.

+### Setup
+Run this cell to clone this repository into the Google Colab runtime, and install dependencies.
+Make sure to include `--recursive` to clone the required submodules

+### Download Datasets
+Run the first cell to download the Tanks and Temples, and the Deep Blending datasets.

+Run the second cell to download the LLFF dataset.

+Run the third bock to download the Mip-NeRF 360 dataset.

+### Run Code
+Run the first cell to train the model on the specified scene WITHOUT EVALUATION.
+By default, this saves the model in the directory `/3D-GS/output/model_name`, where `model_name` is a string of random characters.
+This can be overwritten by specifying a model directory using the `-m` command line argument.

+IF a model directory is specified, AND the model directory DOES NOT already exist, then training will commence like normal, with the output saved to the specified directory.

+IF a model directory is specified, AND the model directory DOES already exist, then the model will take the contents of the specified directory to be a partially trained model, and continue training it until the final iteration is reached.

+The second cell uses the `--eval` command line argument, to train and evaluate the model using a train / test split.
+The model will be trained using the images in the train split, and tested using the images in the test split.
+At the specified test iterations (configurable in `/3D-GS/train.py`), PSNR for both splits will be calculated.

+The third cell renders the images using a saved, trained model.
+This adds the directories `/3D-GS/output/model_name/ours_30000/renders`, which contains the rendered images using the fully trained model at 30000 iterations, and `/3D-GS/output/model_name/ours_30000/gt`, which contain the ground truth.
+Other directories may also be created at different numbers of iterations, depending on the specified save iterations (configurable in `/3D-GS/train.py`).

+The fourth cell displays the selected rendered image, using the specified model name, saved iteration number, and image number.

+The fifth cell runs the full evaluation of the model on the selected scenes (scenes can be selected in `/3D-GS/full_eval.py`).
+This trains the model on each scene, and calculates various metrics such as SSIM, PSNR, LPIPS and memory footprint of the model.
+The results for each scene will be placed in the directory `/3D-GS/eval/scene_name/results.json`.

+### Saving Outputs Locally
+To save any of the model's outputs locally, the following methods can be used:

+#### 1. Zip and Download
+The command `!zip` can be used to zip any folders in the Colab machine, which can then be downloaded to the user's local machine.

+#### 2. Save to Drive
+The command `drive.mount()` can be used to mount the user's Google Drive to the Colab machine.
+Subsequently, the `!mv` or `!cp` command can be used to move or copy the desired outputs to the user's Google Drive.

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering
 Bernhard Kerbl*, Georgios Kopanas*, Thomas Leimkühler, George Drettakis (* indicates equal contribution)<br>